little boy holding up letters in cursive

-Affiliate Disclosure: Some of the links below are affiliate links, meaning, at no additional cost to you, I will earn a commission if you click through and make a purchase.
+Disclosure: Some of the links below are affiliate links, meaning, at no additional cost to you, I will earn a commission if you click through and make a purchase.
+As an Amazon Associate I also earn from qualifying purchases.

 Read some of the comments below from parents and teachers on when kids should learn cursive and check out some the great resources we’ve found from a number of different sites across the web.